1-866-646-8465

 Store of wealth

-Gold has maintained an intrinsic value for thousands of years, making it a unique vehicle for wealth insurance.
+Gold has maintained an intrinsic worth for thousands of years, making it a unique vehicle for wealth insurance.
 As the only global currency that has stood the test of time, gold has outlasted every government and paper form of money—making it essentially default-proof.
-As a long-held form of wealth preservation, physical gold can protect what you’ve earned and saved throughout the years.
+As a long-held form of wealth preservation, purchasing physical gold can protect what you’ve earned and saved throughout the years.

 Safe haven